AlejandroGarcia95/Zumo32u4-Sist-Dist-I/Documentation/preliminaries.md

 ### 3.1.
 NodeMCU pinout

 ​	The picture below shows the needed pins from the NodeMCU for our project.
 Similarly to what happened with the Zumo 32U4, we need a pair of pins for GND and 5v (to power up the module), and the RX and TX pins for communication.
 In this case, these two pins use the same UART module as the USB port of the board.
-Please pay attention and **do not** use the TX on pin 2 for Serial1, since it has no RX pin associated.
+Note the TX on pin 2 for Serial1 **cannot** be used, since it has no RX pin associated.

 ![](ESP8285_pinout.jpg)